froala/nova-froala-field/README.md

 };
 ```

-to all callbacks provided in `window.froala.events`, automatically applied context of _VueJS_ form field, you can work with `this` inside callbacks like with _Vue_ instance component.
+to all callbacks provided in `window.froala.events`, the context of _VueJS_ form field component is automatically applied, you can work with `this` inside callbacks like with _Vue_ instance component.

 After that, load the js file into _Nova_ scripts in `NovaServiceProvider::boot` method: